Everest base Camp Luxury Lodge Trek

 Altitude Sickness

 You should be well-versed in Altitude Sickness during the Everest Base Camp (EBC) Trek.
-To prevent altitude sickness during trekking, taking certain precautions, eating a balanced diet, and getting plenty of rest is vital.
+To prevent altitude sickness during trekking, taking certain precautions, eating a balanced diet, and getting plenty of rest are vital.
 Acclimatization day is also essential for recovery during the trek.

 Experience for Everest Base Camp Luxury Trek